-PSO2: Acclimate multidisciplinary approach to solve complex engineering problems associated with mechanical, control systems, robotics, drives and automation.
+• To select a suitable sensor and signal conditioning circuit for a particular applications n.
+Acclimate multidisciplinary approach to solve complex engineering problems associated with mechanical, control systems, robotics, drives and automation.

-1. Outline the various calibration techniques and signal types for sensors.

-2. Compare the different sensors associated in measuring motion, proximity and ranging sensors signals

-- 3. Construct the working principle and characteristics of force, magnetic and heading sensors - 4.
-Select the basic principles of various pressure temperature, optical and smart sensors - 5.
-Outline the need for signal conditioning system and their purpose
+- 1. Familiar with various calibration techniques and signal types for sensors. - 2.
+Summarize the different sensors associated in measuring motion, proximity and ranging sensors signals - 3.
+Represent the working principle and characteristics of force, magnetic and heading sensors - 4.
+Explain the basic principles of various pressure temperature, optical and smart sensors - 5.
+Represent the need for signal conditioning system and their purpose

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 3 - 2 - 1 - - - - - - - - 2
+1 3 2 2

-2 3 1 2 - 1 - - - - - - - - 2
+2 3 2 2

-3 3 - 1 - 1 - - - - - - - - 2
+3 3 1 2

-4 3 1 1 - 1 - - - - - - - - 2
+4 3 1 2

-5 3 - 2 - - - - - - - - - - 3
+5 3 2 3